 YouTube tags: generic, specific and others

 On YouTube, tags are a part of video metadata that is used to optimize search results, which for a content creator like you means they can be used to increase your exposure and visibility.
-To explain how to choose the best tags for your content, first we should differentiate between generic tags and specific tags.
+To explain how to choose the best tags for your content in order to get real youtube views, first we should differentiate between generic tags and specific tags.
 The former is supposed to identify what the video is – the latter should relate to the content of that video.
 Some people also note that there are things like “compound tags” or “self-reference tags”, but those are secondary types, not as vital for our goals.
 We will briefly explain those later.

 First, let us take a closer look at generic tags.
 Most importantly, these will identify the category or genre of the video.
 For example, a video guide on how to finely chop an onion will be categorised within the “Cooking & Health” for YouTube.
 As such, it should be tagged with words like “guide”, “recipe” to match the video’s type.
 It is important to have a default set of tags used for every video of the same type uploaded to your channel.
 This helps with listing those videos together in search results.
 Other often used generic tags are: “vlog”, “DIY”, “fail”, “compilation” etc.

 The same, onion-chopping video, should be tagged with some specific tags, to help identifying its content within the broader category.
 So, in this case words like “chopping” and “onion” should make an appearance.
 This is also a good moment to use a compound tag if you would like, for example “how, finely, chop, onion”.
 Tags like this can be made simply by copying the title of your video, but it is important to exclude propositions, as those are ignored by the search engine.
 There is a limit of 500 characters for tags, so better not to waste them.
 For other videos, specific tags often include things like location, venue name, brand or activity.